 “I will always help you!
 I will always lead you!
 Don’t let go of my hand!
 Not ever!”

-I’m taller than my three year old.
+I’m taller than my three-year-old.
 I’ve hiked our woods before.
 I know what rocks look sturdy and which might tip over.
 I’m big enough to help my little boy.
-He can try to go it on his own and he might make it a little ways.
+He can try to go it on his own and he might make it a little way.
 But soon, he will need direction.
 He will need wise eyes and steady feet.
 This is what I want to be for my son.
 I want to walk life with him.
 I want to show him the right paths to go.